Retrospective Tools

 • AI is limited to a single board-summary feature — no auto-grouping, AI action items, sentiment, or template generation

-• Integration set is narrow — no Microsoft Teams, GitHub, Linear or Azure DevOps
+• Integration set is narrow and mostly export-only — no GitHub, Linear or Azure DevOps; the Teams integration embeds boards as tabs rather than pushing action items

 • Vendor itself isn't SOC 2 / ISO 27001 certified (relies on GCP); SAML SSO is gated to enterprise accounts and there's no SCIM or audit logs